GravityDarkLab/Clinical-Application-Project/CONTRIBUTING.md

 Every contribution is valuable, and we will recognize all contributors to the project in our [Contributor List](https://github.com/GravityDarkLab/Clinical-Application-Project/graphs/contributors).

+Questions
+If you have any further questions, feel free to post it [here](https://github.com/GravityDarkLab/Clinical-Application-Project/discussions).

 Thank you again for your interest in contributing to our project!